As previously discussed in a recent post, wood flooring continues to be the majority’s choice for their homes for both personal and practical reasons.

 Reclaimed or recycled wood resonates with buyers because of the enviro-friendly appeal and because the authentic look can only be achieved by years of use with the scars of the past ingrained.
 Typical reclaimed sources include other wooden floors, barn wood, and logs rescued from lakes and rivers.
 To collect and install the planks is frequently cost prohibitive.
 Engineered planks have filled this gap and are now even more realistic in appearance.

-Restoring vintage or antique homes is a labor of love and the wood floors are big part of that process.
+Restoring vintage or antique homes is a labor of love and the wood floors are a big part of that process.
 Finding the true version of the flooring the home had originally regularly reveals hand scrapped knotty pine, hickory, and maple.
 Distressed, rustic wood is a dominate feature of vintage wood flooring and will always be sought after by historic home buyers.

 RELATED: WHAT'S YOUR HOME STYLE?